VibeUE

 4. 4

-(Optional) Configure External MCP Clients
+(Optional) Configure External AI Clients

 Enable the MCP Server